 Never resting on our laurels, we decided to include an Exchange Diagnostics Tool with SPAMfighter Exchange Module.
 This tool will alert you of missing updates for Exchange Server and provide a handy overview of which updates have been released by Microsoft.
 Here is a short video:

-Upcoming versions of SPAMfighter Exchange Module will include a function for sending an e-mail alert if your Exchange Server is not patched with the latest updates.
+News: SPAMfighter Exchange Module 18.104.22.168 also includes a function for sending an e-mail alert if your Exchange Server is not patched with the latest updates.

 How get i get my hands on the Exchange Diagnostics Tool?